-These traditional French apple dessert recipes are surprisingly simple and straightforward to make, yet the homemade desserts taste so delicious your guests will think you spent the entire afternoon preparing them.
-These apple desserts are the best!
+These traditional French apple dessert recipes are surprisingly simple and straightforward to make, yet the baked apple dishes taste so delicious your guests will think you spent the entire afternoon preparing them.
 Ils sont délicieux!

 La Cuisine Francaise (1893)

-8 apples, 3 tablespoonfuls sugar, 1 glassful apricot sauce (below) or jam.
+8 apples, 3 tablespoonfuls sugar, 1 glassful sauce apricot or jam.

 (1) Pare and core 8 nice apples, and dispose them on a buttered dish.

 (2) Sprinkle sugar over them and let them bake in an oven until soft.